-There are highly effective cures for hepatitis C with a success rate of 95% and little or no side effects.
-These treatments are available on the Pharmaceutical Benefits Scheme (PBS).
+There are highly effective cures for hepatitis C with over 99% success rate and little or no side effects.
+These drugs, known as direct acting antivirals, are available on the Pharmaceutical Benefits Scheme (PBS).

 The following information about hepatitis C treatment is not meant to replace your doctor's advice.
 Your specialist will advise you on the best treatment option for you and provide details about the regimen prescribed for you.

 Your viral hepatitis nurse will ensure that all the necessary tests are done before you begin.
 The tests may include:

 - Fibroscan - a non-invasive scan to assess the extent of fibrosis, if any, in your liver.

 - Genotype test to determine your strain of so that the most suitable therapy can be prescribed.

 - Viral load test to determine the amount of virus in your blood.
 This is used as a baseline for monitoring your progress through treatment.